 Check out the sidebar filled with icons that epitomise different sports.
 For horse racing, it’s the head of a racehorse while for those pastimes we love to bet on which are played with a ball, look out for footballs (American or otherwise), rugby balls, tennisballs, basketballs and volleyballs.
 The white, red and black colour scheme of the Sponsio logo is reflected in the layout with dark backgrounds overlaid with lighter text.
 Graphics that update as sporting events progress are a big part of the sportsbook too.

 The amount of options, even when it comes to betslip and odds layouts, mean our Sponsio rating is high on aesthetics.
 You have the choice of Classic or Modern, or even a dedicated Combo interface depending on the type of wager you make.
 As for odds formats, there are Malay, Indo and HongKong style prices available plus traditional American, Decimal and Fractional ones.
+That just leaves the matter of a betting app.
+Just like we found in our Fun88 review, there is no Sponsio betting app but the mobile site works just fine on smartphones and tablets.

 What of the payment methods available for funding your bets?
 This Sponsio review reports that credit cards can no longer be accepted by any sportsbook who wants to keep hold of their license to operate in the UK.
 You can, however, use Discover and Diners Club card, plus all the leading brands of debit cards there.
 We’re talking about JCB, Maestro, MasterCard, Solo, Switch and Visa, if you want to make a deposit.